 - Cats like running water.
 Most cats actually prefer to drink from a trickling stream instead of a traditional cat water bowl.
 This explains why many cats rush to drink from faucets and even the toilet!
 A water fountain is a perfect way to keep them supplied with all of the cool, freshwater their little kitty heart desires.

 Your cat’s meowing is probably her way of letting you know that she needs access to her preferred water sources.
-Click here for other possible explanations for non-stop meowing.
+Here’s an article about some other possible explanations for non-stop meowing.

 Our feline friends definitely have the ability to keep us guessing!
 Do you have a question for Dear Tabby?
 Why not submit it today?